© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Section of City Wall, King Street is a scheduled monument protected by Historic England under reference 1006990.
 View the official record →

-Section of City Wall, King Street is a surviving segment of the medieval defensive wall that enclosed Gloucester.
+The Section of City Wall at King Street is a Roman defensive structure forming part of the fortified perimeter of Glevum, the Roman settlement at Gloucester.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006990.

 Section of City Wall, King Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006990.